-The prisoners said the jail was safe and rated relations with staff.
-The gym – access (5 x a week), facilities & staff – family days (‘lots of them’, ‘they’re great’) and good access to higher education & distance learning were highlighted.
+The prisoners said the jail was ‘safe’ and rated relations with staff.
+The gym – access (5 times a week), facilities & staff – family days (‘lots of them’, ‘they’re great’), and good access to higher education and distance learning, were all highlighted.
 They noted ‘fantastic’ peer support, including trained ‘buddies’ for older men and those with complex needs, and good relations among prisoners generally (‘we help each other’, ‘it’s a real community’).
-The MQPL prison council, which meets monthly with the Head of Res and other SMT members, was a real positive too.
+The ‘MQPL’ Prison Council, which meets monthly with the Head of Res and other SMT members, was a real positive too.

 Managers agreed about staff-prisoner relations and safety, and rated prisoner engagement and consultation too; they also noted a strong sense of community, which they felt extended across the jail, and agreed with prisoners about visits, education and the gym.
 Keywork was ‘working well’ and benefited relationships and prisoners’ behaviour; they felt opportunities for prisoners to develop and progress through to Cat C were a strength; and an institutional intolerance of noise pollution was a benefit to all.
 Two annual well-being days, weekly yoga sessions, and the messes on both sites were seen as positives for staff, and the Dep personally contacted all staff after an assault or bereavement.